Harmeet135/Tests-for-TodoMVC-React-App/README.md

 # Todo App Testing

 This repository contains unit tests for a TodoMVC .
-The tests are written using the `@testing-library/react` library and are organized for different components within the application.
+The tests are written using the `@testing-library/react` and `jest` library and are organized for different components within the application.

 ## Table of Contents